greenelab/deep-review/sections/05_treat.md

 about the potential for high-parameter deep learning approaches.
 The winning submission was an ensemble that included a multi-task multi-layer perceptron network [@tag:Dahl2014_multi_qsar].
-The sponsors noted drastic improvements over a random forest (RF) baseline, remarking "we have seldom seen any method in the past 10 years that could consistently outperform RF by such a margin" [@tag:Ma2015_qsar_merck].
-Subsequent work (reviewed in more detail by Goh et al.
-[@doi:10.1002/jcc.24764]) explored the effects of jointly modeling far more targets than the Merck challenge [@tag:Unterthiner2014_screening
+The sponsors noted drastic improvements over a random forest baseline, remarking "we have seldom seen any method in the past 10 years that could consistently outperform [random forest] by such a margin" [@tag:Ma2015_qsar_merck].
+Subsequent work (reviewed in more detail by Goh et al. [@doi:10.1002/jcc.24764]) explored the effects of jointly modeling far more targets than the Merck challenge [@tag:Unterthiner2014_screening
 @tag:Ramsundar2015_multitask_drug], with Ramsundar et al.
 [@tag:Ramsundar2015_multitask_drug] showing that the benefits of multi-task networks had not yet saturated even with 259 targets.
 Although DeepTox